-The very last thing that you do before you go out after hair makeup, and everything is the nails.
-To put them on wash your hands then clean the underside of the nail and the top of your nails with alcohol and let dry.
+The very last thing that to do before going out after hair makeup, and everything else is my crossdresser fingernails.
+To put them on wash your hands then clean the underside of the nail and the top of your nails with 99% alcohol and let dry.
 I then follow the instructions that come with tabs.
 I peel the gel tab off the sheet and place it on my nail.
 I press down on the protection cover tab all over making sure it is firmly attached.
 Then I pull the protective cover off and press the artificial nail onto the gel tab.
 I continue to press around the nail making sure it is secure.